Keeping our ants

-We have been posting colonies from Thailand for over ten years.
-With the knowledge gained from sending out previous orders and our tried and tested packing method - they easily survive the short transit time and arrive in good condition with the minimum of loss.
+We have been posting colonies from Thailand for over eleven years.
+With the knowledge gained from sending out previous orders and our tried and tested packing method - they easily survive the short transit time, and arrive in good condition with the minimum of loss.

 We supply a range of interesting exotic ant / termite species.
 Some are easily kept and suitable for general hobbyists,

 others are more specialized and are for the more experienced enthusiast.

 The species we sell are offered in various sizes from newly mated female alates - to large mature colonies.

 We take pride in the quality of our colonies - and our aim is to offer a good range of strong, healthy queens / colonies.

 The observation nests are kept in semi natural set ups with plenty of foraging space.
 This helps to reduce stress on the colonies and helps stimulate them to remain active and carry on breeding.

 Living in Thailand enables us to observe the ants natural habitats which helps us gather information that we use to successfully keep them in captivity - and the artificial habitats we keep them in are landscaped according to the species housed.
 For example: those for Tetraponera which is partially arboreal have plenty of branches for them to climb over, and those for Odontomachus which are ground foraging are landscaped with a layer of dead leaves.